-It is well established fact that the stability of the banking system is highly dependent on the how well they manage their non-performing assets and this stability is all the more dependent on the public sector banks.
+It is well established fact that the stability of the banking sector is highly dependent on the how well they manage their non-performing assets and this stability is all the more dependent on the public sector banks.
 Though the amounts of gross NPA and net NPA are increasing every year, this has an adverse impact on liquidity and profitability of banks and hence affects their ability to lend.
-The results of the study are similar to those carried out in other countries(Lin & Zhang, 2009; Wanjau & Collins, 2011).
-A similar study in Nepal that investigated the impact of non-performing loan on net profitability of Nepalese commercial banks being measured by return on assets, the sample comprised of 14 commercial banks and results from regression analysis revealed thatnon-performing loans had negative and statistically significant impact on bank profitability (ROA)(Bhattarai, 2017).
-The above study draws useful inferences for commercial banks lending practices and create more losses on account of provisions created for non-performing assets.
+The results of the study are similar to those carried out in other countries (Lin & Zhang, 2009; Wanjau & Collins, 2011).
+A similar study was carried out in Nepal that investigated the impact of nonperforming loan on profitability of Nepalese commercial banks being measured by return on assets, the sample comprised of 14 commercial banks and results from regression analysis revealed that non-performing loans had negative and statistically significant impact on bank profitability (ROA) (Bhattarai, 2017).
+The above study draws useful inferences for commercial banks lending practices and create more losses on account of provisions created for nonperforming assets.
 Thus, these practices need more regulation and effective management.